 6, 13 and 20 November (10:00 – 12:00)

 This free three-part course, led by digital specialists from The Audience Agency, will help archive staff and volunteers to develop the skills, understanding and confidence you need to successfully plan and create digital exhibitions.
 We will help you explore the benefits and value digital exhibitions could bring your archive.
 We will guide you through the first steps you need to take in creating a digital exhibition, from understanding your audiences and choosing the platform, to creating content that’s fit for purpose, measuring success and ensuring you’ve considered the ongoing management and legacy.
-Due to a limited number of places, to apply for this course, you will need to fill out an expression of interest form.
+Due to a limited number of places, to apply for this course, you will need to fill out an expression of interest form by 17:00, 27 September.
 Two members from each participating archive should attend to ensure that you are able to put the learning into practice within the archive effectively.
 It’s important to consider carefully which combination of people will best suit your archive’s developmental needs.

 Find out more and submit an expression of interest to attend the digital exhibitions course